 Head back to your hotel and freshen up for a night out!
 Enjoy dinner at one of our local restaurants in downtown Staunton.
 Visit Emilio’s for its authentic Italian taste; Aioli’s for its Mediterranean fare; Mill Street Grill for their barbecue ribs; or The Depot for American inspired dishes.

 Then it’s off to the American Shakespeare Center’s Blackfriars Playhouse for an award-winning performance.
-This fall choose from Shakespearean staples like Much Ado About Nothing and The Fall of King Henry or contemporary works like the Tony Award-winning Peter and the Starcatcher.
+This fall choose from Shakespearean staples like As You Like It and Richard the III or contemporary works like The Man of Mode.